adamhindTESP/Inertia-Rebellion/Docs/Hardware.md

 | MCU + optics | 5 V | USB or regulated supply |
 | Stepper + coil | 12 V | External wall adapter |

-All grounds are tied together at a single reference point.
+All grounds are tied at a single reference point.

 Care is taken to:
 - Avoid ground loops
 - Prevent motor noise from contaminating ADC readings

 ---